Maxim Lapierre: Montreal Canadiens (2005–2010)

-Anaheim and Vancouver
+Anaheim and Vancouver (2010–2013)

 On December 31, 2010, after five-and-a-half seasons playing within the Canadiens organization, Lapierre was traded to the Anaheim Ducks in exchange for defenceman Brett Festerling and a fifth-round draft pick in 2012.
 He made his Ducks debut on January 5, 2011, in a 4–1 loss to the Nashville Predators.
 The following game, he recorded his first point as a Duck, assisting on a goal by Matt Beleskey in a 6–0 win against the Columbus Blue Jackets.

 Lapierre played 21 games with the Ducks, recording three assists in that span, before being dealt again prior to the NHL trade deadline on February 28, 2011.
 He was sent to the Vancouver Canucks, along with forward MacGregor Sharp, in exchange for minor-league forward Joël Perrault and a third-round draft pick in 2012.
 Canucks' head coach Alain Vigneault had reportedly recommended Lapierre to general manager Mike Gillis, having coached Lapierre in the QMJHL.
 Upon his arrival in Vancouver, Lapierre's reputation as an agitator was addressed by Vigneault and he was asked to reduce activity in between whistles, such as trash talking and unnecessary hits.
 Lapierre scored his first goal as a Canuck on March 16, 2011, in a 4–2 win against the Colorado Avalanche.
-While the Canucks originally acquired Lapierre with the intention of playing him on the fourth line, he soon moved up to the third with the injury of Manny Malhotra late in the season.
+While the Canucks originally acquired Lapierre with the intention of playing him on the fourth line as a depth player, he soon moved up to the third with the eye injury of Manny Malhotra late in the season.
 Between Montreal, Anaheim and Vancouver, he finished the season with six goals and six assists over 78 games.
-Centring the third line with wingers Raffi Torres and Jannik Hansen during the 2011 playoffs, Lapierre added three goals and five points over 25 games.
+Centring the third line with wingers Raffi Torres and Jannik Hansen during the 2011 playoffs, Lapierre added three goals and five points over all 25 games.
 He helped Vancouver reach the Stanley Cup Finals for the first time in 17 years.
-During the Finals, Lapierre scored the only goal of Game 5 against the Boston Bruins, helping Vancouver to a 1–0 win.
-With a 3–2 lead in the series, the Canucks went on to lose the next two contests, losing the Stanley Cup in seven games.
-Set to become a restricted free agent in the off-season, Lapierre was re-signed by Vancouver to a two-year, $2 million contract on June 27, 2011.
+During Game 5 of the Finals against the Boston Bruins, Lapierre scored the only goal of the game against Bruins' goaltender Tim Thomas, helping Vancouver to a 1–0 win for a 3–2 lead in the series.
+Lapierre also recorded a goal in Game 6 although, despite having a chance to win the Stanley Cup in Game 6 in Boston, the Canucks would lose the game by a score of 5–2 to force a game seven in Vancouver.
+While the Canucks had a chance to redeem themselves and clinch the Cup in Game 7 on home ice, they would fall to the Bruins 4–0 for a 4–3 series defeat, one win short from winning the Stanley Cup.